martinlee014/https-github.com-martinlee014-pinseeker_APP/README.md

 # 2. Add all files to the staging area
 git add .

-# 3. Commit the changes (Version 7.18.2)
+# 3. Commit the changes (Version 7.18.3)
-git commit -m "feat: redesign hud to vertical stack with larger fonts v7.18.2"
+git commit -m "fix: replay mode custom course loading and map zoom issues v7.18.3"

 # 4. Ensure you are on the main branch
 git branch -M main